/ The ClaimCompass Blog

 How much are you entitled to for your flight delay?

-So, by now you should know that if your flight is delayed and you end up arriving at your final destination 3 hours late or more, you may be entitled to compensation.
+If your flight is delayed and you end up arriving at your final destination 3 hours late or more, you may be entitled to compensation between 250 and 600€.

-For EC261/2004, the key factor that determines the amount that you can claim is the total length of your journey.
+For EC261, the key factor that determines the amount that you can claim is the total length of your journey.
 Again, we’re talking about the total distance between your airport of departure and arrival, for all flights located under the same booking number.
 Hence the compensation is as follows:

 • For flights up to 1,500km: 250 EUR